Description

 In his instructions Isaak de Graaf was told he should "... correct, improve, and amplify the charts for the fleet so that the ships, in service both outward- and homeward-bound and in the Indies, might have the best indications, and sail the safest routes so that their voyages may proper and come to a safe completion".

-Another part of De Graaf's duties was the complete revision of the standardized list of charts and navigational instruments which were used as a check when the ships were being fitted out for the journey to the Far East.
+Another part of De Graaf's duties was the complete revision of the standardized list of charts and navigational instruments, which were used as a check when the ships were being fitted out for the journey to the Far East.

 Isaak de Graaf got married to Saderina de Brauw and served the Dutch East India Company till death.

-He died on 5 September 1743, at an age of seventy-five, after an industrious life of more than half a century as map-maker to the Amsterdam Chamber of the VOC.
-The Dutch East India Company was a well organized company with strict rules on equipping ships.
-Lists were kept of the navigation material that had to be taken on-board.
+The Dutch East India Company was a well-organized company with strict rules on equipping ships.
+Lists were kept of the navigation material that had to be taken on board.
 The master mariner and petty officers had to sign to show they had received the material in question.
 They also had to undertake to surrender the material upon arrival in Batavia.
-On board each Dutch East India Company ship there were paper and vellum maps and charts.
+On board each Dutch East India Company ship, there were paper and vellum maps and charts.
 Created from animal skin, vellum is strong and withstands weather and frequent use well.
 Dutch East India Company charts on vellum were almost always drawn by hand.

-This compass rose is fully-drawn and beautifully colored.
-As usual it is located within a landmass and out of the way of the shipping route, so it would not interfere with its navigational purpose.
+This compass rose is fully drawn and beautifully colored.
+As usual, it is located within a landmass and out of the way of the shipping route, so it would not interfere with its navigational purpose.

 Further reading